 The first step is to know your work’s dress code.
 Does your workplace have a more formal dress code, requiring you to wear collared shirts, blazers, and pants or skirts?
 Or does your workplace have a more relaxed environment where you can wear prints, matching sets and sneakers?

-It is important for any workwear wardrobe to focus on comfort, functionality and versatility.
+Any workwear wardrobe needs to focus on comfort, functionality and versatility.
 You will need a mix of professional pieces that can be worn in a variety of settings and can even stretch from your workwear wardrobe to your weekend wardrobe.

 Choose a Versatile Top As A Base